jcvignoli/lumiere-movies/src/README.txt

 = 4.0.3 =

 Due to the use of the most recent WordPress API block use, you may have to "attempt to recover" the widget and into the post blocks.
 Take a look at your widget page and the posts where you use Lumière blocks too.

+Taxonomy templates have changed, make sure to follow the notice in Lumière admin area to update them.

 = 4.0.2 =